corentinlger/corentinlger.github.io/content/experiences.md

 Bordeaux, France\
 03-2023 - 09-2023

-- We study how neural structures, such as Reservoirs, can adapt at an evolutionary-scale for Reinforcement Learning problems.
-The objective is to enhance the adaptability of RL agents equipped with these structures to their environments at a developmental scale.
-We tested if our architecture can help solving partially observable tasks, but also 3D motor tasks and finally if evolved Reservoirs can generalize and adapt ton new unseen environments.
+- I was involved in a research project named "Evolving Reservoirs for Meta Reinforcement-Learning".
+With researchers, we studied how neural structures could adapt at an evolutionary scale, in order to enhance the adaptability of RL agents to their environment at a developmental scale.
+We tested if our method can help solving partially observable tasks, complex 3D motors tasks and finally, if evolved neural structures could generalize and enable agents to adapt to unseen environments.
 - We are currently writing a scientific paper to present our work.